vee1e/bulk-questionnaire-upload/frontend/README.md

 - **Validation**: Validate all selected files before uploading to ensure correct format and content.
 - **Form Management**: View a list of all uploaded forms, search by title, and delete individual or all forms.
 - **Form Details**: Click on a form to view its questions, options, and metadata in a modal dialog.
+- **Update Form**: Update an existing form by selecting a new Excel file, preserving its ID and history.
 - **Responsive UI**: Built with Angular Material for a clean, modern, and responsive user experience.

 ### Key Components